RULEBOOK

 -

 10.9a.
-First Offense: Drive will be given a verbal warning.
+First Offense: Driver will be given a verbal warning.

 -

 10.9b.
-Second Offense: Driver will lose ability to pit with the leaders for a race.
+Second Offense: Driver will lose ability to pit with the leaders for the remainder of the race.

 -